 Before each game, verify that 100 tiles are present.
 Either player may also confirm exact distribution.
 If you realize after the game has started that 100 tiles are not present, or that the distribution is inappropriate, the game proceeds with the incorrect set.
 See also Rule IV.B.3.
-(Loose Tiles), Rule IV.C.3 (Tiles From an Adjacent Game), and Rule V.A.
+(Loose Tiles) and Rule V.A.
 (Finding Missing Tiles Near the End of the Game).